michalboruch/proxy-vue-django-example/README.md

 ![](https://reposart.s3.eu-west-2.amazonaws.com/misc/django-vue.png)
 *Art from ["Police Squad!"](https://en.wikipedia.org/wiki/Police_Squad!)*

-# VUE 3 and Django Integration Example
+# VUE 3 and Django Development Integration Example

 This is raw, imperfect and not production configuration, don't try it at home.